General Foundations of Algebra

 • the concrete mode, linked to exploration, manipulation and creation using concrete materials;

-• the semi-concrete mode, linked to an illustration, a drawing or any other representation on paper;
+• the visual (semi-concrete) mode, linked to a picture, a drawing or any other representation on paper;

 • the symbolic mode, linked to any representation made from numbers or symbols;

-• the " in words" mode linked to an explanation or a verbal or written description.
+• the 'with words' mode, linked to an explanation or a verbal or written description.

-Mathematical argument is an essential tool for communication in mathematics.
-Students need to be able to justify their representations, ideas, and understanding using mathematical arguments, using a vocabulary of causal relationships (for example, iftherefore, because, since).
+Mathematical argumentation is an essential tool for communication in mathematics.
+Students need to be able to justify their representations, ideas, and understanding using mathematical arguments and a vocabulary of causal relationships (for example, iftherefore, because, since).
 Mathematical arguments allow students to present their understanding in a much more accurate and thoughtful way.
-A mathematical argument is an oral or written justification of a reasoning to demonstrate or refute a mathematical idea.
+A mathematical argument is a verbal or written justification of a reasoning to demonstrate or refute a mathematical idea.

 The components of algebra learning are the fundamental elements that learning in algebra should address, regardless of grade (National Council of Teachers of Mathematics, 2000, pp. 37-40).
-These components are part of the backdrop of the curriculum.
-Thus, in modelling and algebra, it should be recognized that the goal is to advance students' learning by having them understand relationships, use mathematical models, analyze change, and represent problems using symbols.
+These components are part of the foundation of the curriculum.
+In algebra, the goal is to advance students' learning by having them understand relationships, use mathematical models to understand and analyze change, and represent problems using symbols.

 Each of these components is discussed below.
-Then, a problem is analyzed to illustrate the integration of these components in the learning of modelling and algebra.
+Then, a problem is analyzed to illustrate the integration of these components in the learning of algebra.

 Understanding Patterns and Relationships

-Understanding relationships is an important problem-solving skill in algebra, as it allows for the acquisition of concepts and the formulation of conjectures leading to generalizations.
-When students perceive and describe patterns, compare, represent and create situations or patterns based on regularities, they are on their way to establishing relationships between quantities.
+Understanding relationships is an important problem-solving skill in algebra, as it supports the acquisition of concepts and the formulation of conjectures leading to generalizations.
+When students perceive and describe patterns, compare, represent, and create situations or patterns based on regularities, they are on their way to establishing relationships between quantities.

 Use of Mathematical Models